The First Stages of CAR T Cell Therapy Development

 • Cytokine Secretion Assays: Evaluating the secretion of cytokines as an indication for T cell activation and potential toxicity.

-In vivo Testing Following successful in vitro testing, CAR T cells are evaluated in vivo using clinically relevant animal models:
+Following successful in vitro testing, CAR T cells are evaluated in vivo using clinically relevant animal models:

 • Toxicity Studies: These studies assess potential side effects and determine the maximum tolerated dose, which is a challenge as the weight of a mouse is only about 25 grams.